Hi, my name’s Donna. Ballarat is home, and it's also the place where I'm making changes in my life to consume less waste.

 The waste issues are directly related to our wallets.
 Money talks very loudly.
 Spend your money on products that have the least amount of impact on the environment.
 Be aware first, and hopefully your actions will follow.

 Sometimes it can be an awkward conversation with a shopkeeper, explaining the reasons why you want things done a bit differently.
 This website lists the shops I’ve come across, where you’re actually encouraged to bring your own containers.
 If you know any businesses not listed, let me know so everyone can benefit.
 Some business will also refill their containers when you return them (sometimes at a discount).
 If you live in another part of Australia or somewhere else on this planet, you can use the BULK app.
 This app allows you to find, and add, your local bulk supplying businesses.

 I’ve listed a few inspirational websites, but there are plenty more on the web that provide great tips on how to make changes.
-Search, read, and see which ones will work for you.
+Search, read, watch, listen, and see which ones inspire and motivate you.
 You want to reduce the amount of waste you throw out, whether you’re an individual, family or business.
-The key is to achieving this is to reduce the amount of waste you take in the first place.
+The key to achieving this is to reduce the amount of waste you consume in the first place.